-We have incurred significant operating losses and negative cash flows from operations and had an accumulated deficit of \$381.6 million through September 30, 2015.
+We have incurred significant operating losses and negative cash flows from operations and had an accumulated deficit of \$446.3 million through March 31, 2016.
 Even if SUSTOL is approved, we expect to continue to generate substantial losses over at least the next several years as we:

-- build a sales and marketing organization and commence commercialization of SUSTOL, if approved; - expand product development activities with respect to our product candidates; - conduct preclinical development and clinical trials for our product candidates; - · pursue regulatory approvals for any product candidates or others we may develop in the future; and - engage in commercialization efforts with respect to any future approved product candidates.
+- · continue to develop our sales and marketing organization and commence commercialization of SUSTOL, if approved; - expand product development activities with respect to our product candidates; - conduct preclinical development and clinical trials for our product candidates; - pursue regulatory approvals for any current or future product candidates; and - engage in commercialization efforts for any future approved product candidates.